PramodKumarYadav/WebdriverCI/readme.md

 - Driver should work with whatever browser is passed to it from outside.
 - User should be able to set the browser and tests to run, from outside tests; i.e. via command line, CI.
 In rare cases, if there is a need it should be possible to set the browser from tests however this is a bad practise and must always be avoided.

+# Step3: Test Execution
-# Step3: To run tests from command line (for any browser, local/grid)
+## To run tests from command line (for any browser, local/grid)
 - [how-to-run-scripts-in-a-specific-browser-with-maven](https://seleniumjava.com/2017/05/21/how-to-run-scripts-in-a-specific-browser-with-maven/amp/)
 - [pass-parameters-from-command-line-to-a-selenium-project-using-maven-command](https://www.google.com/amp/s/eltestor.wordpress.com/2015/09/13/pass-parameters-from-command-line-to-a-selenium-project-using-maven-command/amp/)